miguelammatos/Kollaps/README.md

-# NEED
+# Kollaps
 Decentralized container based network emulator

 Clone this repo with:
 ```
-$git clone --branch master --depth 1 --recurse-submodules https://github.com/miguelammatos/NEED.git
+$git clone --branch master --depth 1 --recurse-submodules https://github.com/miguelammatos/Kollaps.git
 ```
-This readme is a quick introduction to get NEED running, for further reference see the [NEED Wiki](https://github.com/miguelammatos/NEED/wiki)
+This readme is a quick introduction to get Kollaps running, for further reference see the [Kollaps Wiki](https://github.com/miguelammatos/Kollaps/wiki)

 ## Prerequisites
 - You need a machine running **Linux** with a recent version of **Docker** installed, and **Python 3**.
-- To run experiments, build the **NEED image**.
+- To run experiments, build the **Kollaps image**.
 Also install the **Python packages** in order to generate runnable deployment files (both in this repository).
 - You also need tho build the **Docker images** for the applications in your experiment.
 We provide some example images along with our example experiments.
-- NEED experiments rely on a container orchestrator.
+- Kollaps experiments rely on a container orchestrator.
 At the moment, **Docker Swarm** and **Kubernetes** are supported.
 We describe the workflow for both of these in detail below.

 ### Installing the Python packages
 Execute in this folder:
 ```
 $pip wheel --no-deps . .
-$pip install need-2.0-py3-none-any.whl
+$pip install kollaps-1.0-py3-none-any.whl
 ```
-Installing the python package will give you access to the `NEEDdeploymentGenerator` command to translate NEED topology descriptions into Docker Swarm Compose files or Kubernetes Manifest files on your local machine.
+Installing the python package will give you access to the `KollapsDeploymentGenerator` command to translate Kollaps topology descriptions into Docker Swarm Compose files or Kubernetes Manifest files on your local machine.
 It will also give you access to the `ThunderstormTranslator` command, which lets you declare an experiment in a language with higher-level concepts; these are then translated into XML topology descriptions.

-### Building the NEED image
+### Building the Kollaps image
-You also need to build the NEED Docker image.
+You also need to build the Kollaps Docker image.
 To do so, execute in this folder:
 ```
-$docker build --rm -t need:2.0 .
+$docker build --rm -t kollaps:1.0 .
 ```

 ### Building the application images